 - Make yourself visible to drivers.
 Wearing reflective gear, especially at night, can save your life.
 Arizona law requires bicyclists to use a white headlight and a red rear reflector before sunrise and after sunset, so make sure your bike is properly equipped.

 - Use hand signals.
 If you’re turning left, extend your left arm.
-If you’re moving right, extend your right arm.
+If you’re turning right, put out your left arm bent upward.
 Most drivers will understand what you’re doing, but you should always visually check before you make any maneuvers on your bike.

 - Keep your hands on the handlebars.
 Arizona law requires that you keep at least one hand on the handlebars while you’re riding.